Hops Rhizomes & Clones

 Upon arrival, store the hops in a plastic bag in a slightly moist condition and keep refrigerated until you are ready to plant.
 If the rhizomes dry out, you will need to soak them for short while to increase your chances of success.

 We recommend 2 rhizomes per hill.

-Rhizomes are normally available from early March until sometime in May.
+Hop rhizomes are normally available from early March until sometime in May.